Representational Gesture and Symbolic Development

 We have completed a successful pilot study with 3-year-olds and adults using a between-subjects task in which children are asked to tell a puppet how to use everyday objects or show the puppet how to use them.
 Data collection for this project is ongoing.

 Marentette, P., & Inaba, C. (2017).
 Iconic representation of form and function in pantomime and gesture.
 Poster presented at Types of Iconicity in Language Use, Development and Processing, Iconicity Focus Group Workshop, Nijmegen, The Netherlands, July 6-7.

 Autobiographical and Fictional Narratives

-Data collection for this study is complete and we are in the analysis phase.
+Data collection for this study is complete and we are writing the manuscripts.
 This study examines narrative development in the 8- to 11-year-old age group.
-In particular we asked children to tell some stories about their own experiences and to watch a cartoon and retell that story.
-A preliminary analysis of this project was presented October 2016.
+In particular, we asked children to tell some stories about their own experiences and to watch a cartoon and retell that story.

 Marentette, P., Suvanto, M., Furman, R., & Nicoladis, E. (2017).
 Pantomime and gesture in children's narratives: Are they distinct?
 Poster presented at Language as a Form of Action, Rome, June 21-23.

 Marentette, P., Furman, R., MacLurg, A., Suvanto, M., & Nicoladis, E. (2016).
 Children’s use of depiction in autobiographical and fictional narratives.
 Paper presented at the Embodied and Situated Language Processing Conference, Pucón, Chile, October 6-9.